Last Updated on June 7, 2023 by Christine Kaaloa

 Many yoga studios in the west make it a common practice of hiring teachers from their own teacher training programs.
 But there’s always exceptions, such as a newly opened studio or creating classes in the park.

-Again, requirements vary according to school.
-Some schools request you practice for a couple of years before enrolling.
-Other schools are flexible on the matter, requiring just that you’re fit enough to keep up with classes.
+Requirements vary according to school.
+Some yoga teacher training schools request you have your yoga practice for a couple of years, before enrolling.
+Other schools are flexible on the matter, requiring that you’re fit enough to keep up with classes.

 A yoga mat is a one-size-fits-all.
 A teacher or school isn’t always like that.